 Students who repeat a class due to failure will be assessed tuition fees.
 The rate of tuition is $15 per course hour.

 Course Coordinators are available to discuss with students any academic problems or to help with emergency situations.

 Students should bring the supplies and/or equipment required in the course description.
 Students should also bring court shoes and other items appropriate for free time activities in the physical training area.

-Students are expected to keep their classrooms and dorm rooms clean at all times and shall not damage or deface GPSTC property.
+Students are expected to keep their classrooms and barrack rooms clean at all times and shall not damage or deface GPSTC property.
 Trainees who fail to return loaned Training Center property or incur indebtedness to the Center will not graduate until the debt is resolved or property returned.

 Students are prohibited from having visitors or guests on campus, except on Resident Agency-sponsored family days, and for graduation.
 Students must meet visitors outside the gates and MAY NOT escort the visitor on campus.
 Violation of this rule may result in immediate dismissal from class and notification to both the student’s agency and the appropriate regulatory agency of dismissal for violation of academy rules.

 If placed on the waiting list, students may not be registered for any other class with the same title, nor any class that starts or ends during the same period.
 The waiting list is for the specified course only.
 If the student is not selected for the class before the start date, the registration will be cancelled.